dotnet/sign/README.md

 ## Best Practices

+* Create a [ServicePrincipal with minimum permissions](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal).
+Note that you do not need to assign any subscription-level roles to this identity.
+Only access to Key Vault is required.
 * Follow [Best practices for using Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/best-practices).
 * [Configure an Azure Key Vault access policy](https://learn.microsoft.com/en-us/azure/key-vault/general/assign-access-policy?tabs=azure-portal) for your signing account to have minimal permissions:
   - Key permissions